fortinet/fortigate-autoscale/README.md

 The project also contains a deployment script which can generate packages for each cloud service's *serverless* implementation.

+## Notice
+The module version 1.0 will not receive any more feature updates.
+It is recommended to to use the 2.0 template.

 ## Supported Platforms
 This project supports autoscaling for the cloud platforms listed below.
 The version tag in parentheses refers to the autoscale module version included in this project.

   * Amazon AWS Lambda (1.0.0)
   * Microsoft Azure (1.0.0)

+FortiGate Autoscale supports On-Demand (PAYG) instances.
+Bring Your Own License (BYOL) instance support is available in the version 2.0 module.

 ## Deployment Packages
 To generate local deployment packages: